 There is a phrase I heard somewhere, which I like – it also lurks: 'detached reverie'.
-Some kind of mood or state-of-mind where flow happens; one doesn't make appointments here.
-This is of course both a blessing and a nag, a paradox to be sure.
-Once you have been to the well then the effort to get back so often negates the very quest.
+Some mood or state-of-mind where flow happens; one doesn't make appointments here, both a blessing and a nag, a paradox to be sure.
+Once you have been to the well, then the effort to get back so often negates the very quest.
 But I do have these times when the noise stops and my art begins.
-Once again the outcome, the end game, my end game, a Fine Art Print does not always result, but the pleasure of those times when one can contemplate the moment, when the light and form wait for the shutter and the simple joy of being there is the stuff of the landscape photographer.
+Once again the outcome, the end game, my end game, a Fine Art Print does not always result, but the pleasure of those times when one can contemplate the moment when the light and form wait for the shutter and the pure joy of being there is the stuff of the landscape photographer.

 I started taking photographs when I was 16.
 Inspired by David Bailey and the 1960’s film Blow-Up, I imagined the life of a sharpshooter for Vogue.
 Circumstances, social and other, determined something else as a career for me; however, from then on, I was never without a camera.
 More importantly, my awareness of the physical world around me increasingly became "not just out there" but how I could capture that particular slice of time and make a print.

 Captivated by Ansel Adams landscapes; his iconic images irrevocably changed something inside me.
 At that stage, I had no specific photographic genre.
 Although my initial inspiration was Bailey, I found I didn't have an intense interest in photographing things that move and talk!
 Ansel Adams' meticulous, obsessive techniques centred on his Zone System permeated my DNA to the point where various photographic institutions had me teaching the concept part-time, despite my strenuous job running a small manufacturing business.